Skip to main content

 Slurm job state codes

-Slurm job states are designated by codes, viewable in the STATE or ST columns of the squeue or sacct command output.
+Use this reference to interpret the state codes that appear in the output of the preceding commands.
+Slurm job states are designated by codes, which appear in the STATE or ST columns of the squeue or sacct command output.

 Job stateShorthandMeaning